mart3ll3/neovim-config-kickstarter/README.md

 C means control with some key after dash (for exmample C-u means control with key u) S means shift with some key after dash (for exmample S-h means control with key h)

-<leader> - is set to key space atm
-jk - go to normal mode
+leader - is set to key space atm jk - go to normal mode

-"<leader>qq" - force close all buffers and close neovim
-<leader>bd - close buffer
-<leader>wd - close window
+leader-qq - force close all buffers and close neovim leader-bd - close buffer leader-wd - close window
 S-h - go to left buffer
 S-l - go to right buffer
 C-h - go to left window